courselabs/devsecops/labs/pipeline/README.md

 ## Build a Simple Java Image

-We'll start by building [this Dockerfile](labs\pipeline\docker\Dockerfile), using [this Jenkinsfile](labs\pipeline\docker\Jenkinsfile).
+We'll start by building [this Dockerfile](./docker/Dockerfile), using [this Jenkinsfile](./docker/Jenkinsfile).
 That will package a pre-built Java app into a Docker image and run a container from the image.
 If the build or the test stages fail then the pipeline fails.

-Start by running Jenkins and Gogs using this [Docker Compose spec](labs\pipeline\infra\docker-compose.yml):
+Start by running Jenkins and Gogs using this [Docker Compose spec](./infra/docker-compose.yml):

 ```
-docker-compose -f labs\pipeline\infra\docker-compose.yml up -d
+docker-compose -f labs/pipeline/infra/docker-compose.yml up -d
 ```

 > The Jenkins service is configured to mount the Docker socket, which is how the container can talk to the Docker Engine where it's running.